Kong/kong/UPGRADE.md

-1. If you are planning on upgrading Kong while 0.12 nodes are running against the same datastore, make sure those nodes are warm enough (they should have most of your entities cached already), or temporarily disable your APIs.
+1. If you are planning on upgrading Kong while 0.12 nodes are running against the same datastore, make sure those nodes are warm enough (they should have most of your entities cached already) or temporarily disable your APIs.
 2. Provision a 0.13 node and configure it as you wish (environment variables/ configuration file).
 Make sure to point this new 0.13 node to your current datastore.